 By default, Gmail uses TLS encryption when communicating with most other provider’s servers.
 If you want additional privacy, you can also use a third-party browser extension like FlowCrypt, which adds a Secure Compose button to the regular interface.
 However, your recipient will also have to use this extension installed or another PGP system to see your message.

-Adding S/MIME to your Outlook account isn’t the easiest of tasks, but chances are you won’t be doing this yourself.
+- Add S/MIME to your Outlook account.
+It isn’t the easiest of tasks, but chances are you won’t be doing this yourself.
 As with Gmail G suite, S/MIME compatibility is reserved for administrative users who can enable it on organization accounts following the official Outlook guidelines.

 Keep in mind that this will only work if the receiving party has also S/MIME set up, or else they won’t be able to read the message.

 If you’re looking for ways to encrypt yahoo email, you’re trying to solve a problem by ignoring another one.
 In general, your email provider should be the one that is going toe to toe with prominent cybersecurity challenges.
 Data breaches in the past have crippled Yahoo authority as a secure provider, so before you go through with the encryption setup, evaluate if that will improve anything?

 Having that said, Yahoo uses SSL by default.
 S/MIME or PGP protocols aren’t built-in and you will need to install third-party applications like Virtru to use them.
 As of writing this article, there were no plans to integrate S/MIME or PGP encryption for common users.

 If you’d rather use email clients on your devices, then meddle with web clients, here’s where you should start.

 S/MIME support is included with all Apple Devices. iOS is no exsception and it’s very easy to toggle even for common users:

 - Go to Settings and tap Accounts & Passwords